flexera-public/policy_templates/cost/azure/hybrid_use_benefit_sql/README.md

 ## Supported Clouds

-- Azure Resource Manager
+- Azure

 ## Cost

-This Policy Template does not incur any cloud costs.
+This Policy Template does not incur any cloud costs